Impressive side dish is both beautiful and delicious!

 - Preheat the oven to 350F.

-- Put 3 tablespoons (45 mL) sunflower oil in a large sauté pan over medium-high heat.
+- Put 3 tablespoons (45 mL) of the oil in a large sauté pan over medium-high heat.
 Add sliced shallots or onion and cook, stirring, until translucent, 5 minutes.

 - Stir in sunchokes and cook 5 minutes, stirring occasionally.
 Add sliced mushrooms.
 Reduce heat to medium, cover and cook 10 minutes.
-Season mixture to taste with a generous pinch of Smoked Bison Salt.
+Season mixture to taste with a generous pinch of Smoked Bison Salt, or salt and pepper.

 - While filling is cooking, put squash in a roasting pan just large enough to hold them, making sure they are level so cavities will stay filled.